Ultraman Tiga: Adaptations

-Dark Horse Comics published a manga-style series based on Ultraman Tiga in 2003–2004.
+Dark Horse Comics published a Hong Kong manhua series based on Ultraman Tiga in 2003–2004, writer by Wong Yuk-long and illustrated by Khoo Fuk-lung.

 Temporary ban on Chinese platforms

 In September 2021, the series was removed from online streaming platforms in China.
 The removal triggered outcry from Chinese fans, trended on Sina Weibo, and began a hashtag which was viewed 84 million times.
 Various online platforms deduced that the series was banned under the pretext of the investigation into children's programming launched by Jiangsu Provincial Consumer Rights Protection Committee (江苏省消费者权益保护委员会), targeting various media for their potential negative influence on children due to violence, "dark" plots, and horrific and criminal content.
 The Jiangsu Committee would later deny its involvement, claiming the platforms banned the various series on their own accord.

 However, due to public outcry, Ultraman Tiga and all other shows initially removed, would be returned to all major Chinese streaming video websites on September 27 of that same year, but in edited form.